varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 want to compile Varnish from source for other reasons, follow these
 steps:

-First get a copy of the sourcecode using the ``svn`` command.
-If you do not have this command, you need to install SubVersion_ on your system.
+First get a copy of the source code using the ``svn`` command.
+If you do not have this command, you need to install Subversion_ on your system.
 There is usually a binary package, try substituting "subversion" for "varnish" in the examples above, it might just work.